Joe Biden expected to pick retired Gen. Lloyd Austin to lead the Pentagon

 Presumptive President-elect Joseph R. Biden is expected to tap retired Army Gen. Lloyd Austin as his nominee to be the next secretary of Defense, according to multiple reports on Monday.

-If confirmed, Gen. Austin will be the first African-American defense secretary.
+If confirmed, Gen. Austin will be the first African American defense secretary.

 Gen. Austin retired in 2016 after leading U.S. Central Command, where he made history as the command’s first Black commander.
 The four-star general also served as the vice chief of staff of the U.S. Army until 2013 and was the last commanding general of U.S. Forces Iraq, Operation New Dawn.